Five Ways to Use Photos from Your Event

 Whatever the reason may be, I’m here to tell you that you should hire a professional photographer to capture your event and there are SO many ways you can use those photos from the event.
 Here are five ways:

-2. Promote company culture: People want to buy from people.
+Promote company culture: People want to buy from people.
 It’s as simple as that.
 When a company has a lot of employees and is focused on marketing the company’s services and/or products, it’s easy to forget to show faces every once in a while.
+It’s incredibly important to build trust, and showing the people behind the brand can help with that.

-5. Future event marketing/promotions: When you’re promoting an event, sometimes photos say more than words.
+Future event marketing/promotions: When you’re promoting an event, sometimes photos say more than words.
 Plus, it’s so much easier to convey the event through photos versus words.
-Seeing the expressions of happy people, the food, the venue, etc., can do so much more than just saying “We have so much fun at our annual event.
-This year, we will be hosting it at 123 Main Street.
-Join us on July 30th for a charcuterie spread made by Charcuterie Company, a raffle……” If you’re putting all of those words in a post with no photos, that’s really not going to get much attention.
+Seeing the expressions of happy people, the food, the venue, the overall vibes, etc., can do so much more than just some words.
+While copywriting is important, when you pair great copywriting and great photos, it makes it even better and more attention grabbing.

 Previous